-The Plan incorporates operating procedures from the Incident Command System (ICS) for handling emergencies resulting from fires, floods, storms, earthquakes, hazardous materials, incidents, and other potential disasters.
+The Plan incorporates operating procedures from the Incident Command System (ICS) for handling emergencies resulting from all potential disasters.

 B. Scope

 This Emergency Preparedness and Management Plan is a campus-level plan that guides the emergency response of campus personnel and resources during an emergency disaster.